reshamas/fastai_deeplearn_part1/courses/v4-dl1/lesson_02.md

 - loss and metric are closely related, but metric is what you care about
 - loss:  is what computer is using as measurement of performance to decide howto update your parameters
 - **measuring overfitting**
 - "The loss function is used to optimize your model. (...)
 A metric is used to judge the performance of your model."
 - model zoo: look for pretrained models
 - bing image search: 7 days of high quota for free; limit to 3 transactions per second
+- **test set** third set: not used for training or metrics (used on Kaggle)
+- training loss vs validation loss: